hoangcuong2011/Good-Papers/Convolutional Sequence to Sequence Learning.md

 First, reading thorough an input sentence into into a fixed-size vector before generating the output based on the vector seems problematic.
 First, we don't translate in that way.
 Second, both shorter and longer input sentences are encoded into a size-fixed  vector regardless their length.
 This does not sound right.
-Attention mechanism can help but I think we can do better by using a more relevant NMT model in the first place.
+Attention mechanism can help but I think we can do better by using a more suitable NMT model in the first place.

 Second, RNNs are sequential models, which means it is hard (or even impossible?) to parallel.